-Friend Bookchin's stimulating remarks touch upon fundamental problems still being debated in the Anarchist movement.
-Remust eventually express itself in more positive terms.
-It cannot coexist with an adulation of violence, competitive daring, and mindless aggressiveness, not to speak of an equally mindless worship of activism and "strong characters."
+To escape this process of devolution, an anarchist organization must be aware of the fact that the process can occur and it must be vigilant against its occurrence.
+To be effective, the vigilance must eventually express itself in more positive terms.
+It cannot co-exist with an adulation of violence, competitive daring, and mindless aggressiveness, not to speak of an equally mindless worship of activism and "strong characters."
 The organization must recognize that differences in experiences and consciousness do exist among its members and handle these differences with a wary consciousness-not conceal them with euphemisms like the term "influential militant."
 The taught as well as the teacher must first be taught to ask himself or herself whether domination and manipulation is being practiced-and not deny that a systematic teaching process is taking place.
 Moreover, everyone must be fully aware that this teaching process is unavoidable within the movement if relationships are eventually to be equalized by imparted knowledge and the fruits of experience.
 To a large extent, the conclusions one arrives at about the nature of this process are almost intuitively determinable by the behavior patterns that develop between comrades.
-Ultimately, under conditions of freedom, social intercourse, friendship, and love would be of the "free-giving" kind that Jacob Bachofen imputes to "matriarchal" society, not the demanding censorius type he associates with patriarchy.
-Here, the affinity group or commune would achieve the most advanced and libertarian expression of its humanity.
-Merely to strive for this goal among its own brothers and sisters would qualitatively distinguish it from other movements and provide the most assurable guarantee that it would remain true to its libertarian principles.
+Ultimately, under conditions of freedom, social intercourse, friendship, and love would be of the "freegiving" kind that Jacob Bachofen imputes to "matriarchal" society, not the demanding censorius type he associates with pathe more-informed is commonly a means of manipulation and power.
+The older, more experienced person, like the parent, has this privilege at his or her disposal and, with it, an alternative: to use knowledge, experience, and oratorical gifts as means of domination and to induce adulation-or for the goal of lovingly imparting knowledge and experience, for equalizing the relationship between teacher and taught, and always leaving the less experienced and informed individual free to make his or her decisions.